 If the transmission-queue data set is not shared, an IP PrintWay FSA in one FSS might need to wait (for the connection timeout interval) until the printer becomes available.
-If the printer does not become available in the connection timeout interval, IP PrintWay waits for the retry interval and retries the connection.
+If the printer does not become available in the connection timeout interval, IP PrintWay waits for the retry interval and tries the connection again.
 Waiting can cause a delay in printing because IP PrintWay is not notified when the printer becomes available.
-In addition, if IP PrintWay completes its retries before the printer becomes available, IP PrintWay fails the print job.
+In addition, if IP PrintWay completes its retransmissions before the printer becomes available, IP PrintWay fails the print job.